What is WebMCP? The New Browser Standard for AI Agents Explained

 - Website adoption: Early adopters are experimenting with WebMCP manifests

-It's early days, but the trajectory is clear.
+It is early, but the trajectory is clear.
 Just as MCP standardized how AI models talk to tools in development environments, WebMCP aims to standardize how AI agents interact with the web.

 How It Relates to Existing MCP Servers